SpikeInterface/spikeinterface/installation_tips/README.md

 ## Installing before release

 Some tools in the spikeinteface ecosystem are getting regular bug fixes (spikeinterface, spikeinterface-gui, probeinterface, python-neo, sortingview).
 We are making releases 2 to 4 times a year.
-In between releases if you want to install from source you can use the `full_spikeinterface_environement_rolling_updates.yml` file to create the environement.
-This will install packages of the ecosystem from source.
+In between releases if you want to install from source you can use the `full_spikeinterface_environment_rolling_updates.yml` file to create the environment.
+This will install the packages of the ecosystem from source.
 This is a good way to test if patch fix your issue.